rerun-io/rerun/examples/python/rrt-star/README.md

 This example visualizes the path finding algorithm RRT/* in a simple environment.

-# Used Rerun Types
+# Used Rerun types
 [`LineStrips2D`](https://www.rerun.io/docs/reference/types/archetypes/line_strips2d), [`Points2D`](https://www.rerun.io/docs/reference/types/archetypes/points2d), [`TextDocument`](https://www.rerun.io/docs/reference/types/archetypes/text_document)

 # Background
 The algorithm finds a path between two points by randomly expanding a tree from the start point.
 After it has added a random edge to the tree it looks at nearby nodes to check if it's faster to reach them through this new edge instead, and if so it changes the parent of these nodes.
 This ensures that the algorithm will converge to the optimal path given enough time.

 A detailed explanation can be found in the original paper